Paid Professional Subscribers receive a 20% discount on all monthly webinars

 In addition, Subscribers receive:

-12:00-1:00 PM Mountain Time
+12:00 PM-1:00 PM Mountain Time

 $20 for Parents/Individuals*

-Who Should Attend?
+Who Should Attend:

-About the Presenter:
+About the Presenters:

 Kristin Sjoberg is a lead therapist and internship director at Rehabilitative Rhythms Music Therapy.
 Additionally, she is a Music Together Within Therapy instructor, a research interventionist with University of Colorado Hospital, and consultant with Denver Public Schools.
 During her master’s program at the University of Iowa, Kristin conducted collaborative research with the audiology and communication sciences and disorders departments.
 She is passionate about ensuring access to music therapy services for both children in early intervention and students in Colorado schools.